-Our Stock Condition Survey competed in 2012/2022 checked the SAP ratings and we have commissioned the further production of EPC's to ensure that our stock continues to meet the standard by informing our investment programme.
-We will plan our future improvement works to enable the remaining properties to pass, barring tenant refusal or other issues out with our control, which may result in abeyances or exemptions.
-We are now working towards compliance with EEESH 2.
+Our Stock Condition Survey competed in 2021/2022 checked the SAP ratings and we have commissioned the further production of EPC's to ensure that our stock continues to meet the standard by revisiting the stock that had a cloned certificate to check the integrity of the data.
+We will plan our future improvement works to enable the remaining properties to pass, barring tenant refusal or other issues outwith our control, which may result in abeyances or exemptions.

-The Stock Conditions Survey will also be used to update our investment programme priorities.
+The Stock Condition Survey will also be used to update our investment programme priorities.
 We will re-prioritise our schedule of component replacement to take account of our legal duties and responsibilities, our need to smooth the programme to ensure we have sufficient capacity and the anticipated increase in tender prices.